Twist Weight?! Understanding Pickleball Paddle Stats

 Grip

-• The grip circumference, sometimes called width, is fairly standardized between 4.125-4.25”.
-It’s all about comfort, so if that’s too wide for you, Gearbox makes paddles with 3.625” grips, and if it's too narrow, Electrum and Engage offer 4.5” handles.
+- The grip circumference, sometimes called width, is fairly standardized between 4.125-4.25”.
+It’s all about comfort, so this will vary from person to person.

 Weight (Static Weight)